-Take a look at specific projects ARPA-E has funded under this opportunity across the broad range of technical areas outlined below.
+Take a look at specific projects ARPA-E has selected under this opportunity across the broad range of technical areas outlined below.

-Projects Funded Within This Exploratory Topic - Cohort 1
+Projects Selected Within This Exploratory Topic - Cohort 1

 CO-GENERATION OF LOW-ENERGY, CO2-FREE HYDROGEN AND ORDINARY PORTLAND CEMENT FROM CA-RICH BASALTS